Speed and gravity. Bodies and machines. Parallels and performance. A hypnotic work by a groundbreaking Australian video artist.

 Shaun Gladwell erupted onto the Australian art scene with the 2000 video work Storm Sequence , a self-portrait in which the artist is skateboarding in extreme slow-motion as a storm brews over Bondi Beach.
 He has since developed an international reputation for his evocative large-scale video works, photographs and sculptures and represented Australia at the Venice Biennale in 2009.

 Gladwell uses filmic devices such as slow-motion and long pans to capture both tightly choreographed and improvised performances by breakdancers, skateboarders and BMX bike riders in a combination of rural and city settings in Australia, Japan, Brazil, France and Afghanistan.
 The resulting works, which he describes as "performative landscapes" are both rhythmic and poetic – distorting speed, gravity, space and time; exploring visual and spatial paradoxes.

-ACMI has commissioned Gladwell to develop an ambitious new body of work.
-The resulting exhibition, Shaun Gladwell: Stereo Sequences, features a suite of new pieces that explore duality, parallels and mirroring - a series of 'open experiments' that combine and expand on the themes of Gladwell's career.
+ACMI commissioned Gladwell to develop an ambitious new body of work.
+The resulting exhibition, Shaun Gladwell: Stereo Sequences, featured a suite of new pieces that explored duality, parallels and mirroring – a series of "open experiments" that combined and expanded on the themes of Gladwell's career.